thathoff/kirby-sentry/README.md

 ### Add User Context

-When a Kirby user is logged in, the plugin sends the user’s email address and the user’ name to Sentry to track down errors and exceptions to users.
+When a Kirby user is logged in, the plugin sends the user’s email address and the users name to Sentry to track down errors and exceptions to users.

 To disable, set this option to `false`.